-Water is added to hydrate the flour, for the gluten formation and to hydrate the starch, so that it can gelatinize.
+Water is added to hydrate the flour, for the gluten formation and to hydrate the starch so that it can gelatinize.
 These events result in the formation of the basic structure of a baked product.
 Starch and gluten are complex chemical polymers and hence their interaction with water is complex (Li and Yeh, 2001).
 Both the amount and the mobility of water are recognized to have a crucial role in starch gelatinization, in the formation of the gluten network (Fessas and Schiraldi, 2001), in the thermal stability of proteins (Romano et al., 2015) and in the glass transition temperature (Khatkar et al., 2013).
-Also the mixing process and its conditions are important to determine the amount of free and binding water, because all the interactions among the dough components are established during mixing.
+Also, the mixing process and its conditions are important to determine the amount of free and binding water, because all the interactions among the dough components are established during mixing.
 An insufficiently developed dough results in a higher free water content because the latter has no time enough to react with the flour proteins and with the soluble components in the system.
 Therefore, the thermal properties are influenced by these interactions and, consequently, by the free water amount.
 The time required for the optimum dough development is also positively correlated with the polymeric protein composition and the ratio between protein polymers and monomers (Angioloni and Dalla Rosa, 2005).

 To summarize, the flour components influence the properties of the finished product.
-Also the process conditions affect the quality of the final product.
+Also, the process conditions affect the quality of the final product.
 TGA measures the change in weight caused by the loss of water and by the product degradation due to the structural interactions breaking.
 The TGA can be a useful tool to characterize the dough and to understand which kind of bonds and consequently of structures were formed during kneading, and how the relative amount of the different components influences their building.

 Materials and methods

 Semolina and water were mixed in a mixograph (National Manufacturing, Lincoln, NB) with 10 g of flour capacity.
 The quantity of added water was 50% based on the semolina weight.
 Two kinds of semolina from Italian monovarietal durum grains, Alemanno (A) and Cappelli (C), were mixed with water taking into account three different times of kneading: the optimum time (2 min for C, 4 min for A), half of the optimum time and twice the optimum time.
 This choice was made to study the thermal properties of a well (optimally) developed, an undeveloped and an overdeveloped dough.
 The optimum time on mixograph corresponds to the optimal kneading time of the sample at which the mixing process and the building of the network are completed and the strength of the dough results to be the highest.
 The properties of the semolina under study (protein and gluten content, and gluten index) are reported in Table 1.
-The gluten index (GI) is a parameter that provides a simultaneous information about the gluten quality and quantity and it expresses the weight percentage of the wet gluten remaining on a sieve after automatic washing with salt solution and centrifugation (Oikonomou et al., 2015).
+The gluten index (GI) is a parameter that provides simultaneous information about the gluten quality and quantity and it expresses the weight percentage of the wet gluten remaining on a sieve after automatic washing with salt solution and centrifugation (Oikonomou et al., 2015).
 The main method applied in the measurement of GI is the AACC Int.
 38-12A or ICC Standard method 137-1 (Williams et al., 2008).
 The gluten index works as a criterion defining whether the gluten quality is weak (GI < 30%), normal (GI between 30 and 80%), or strong (GI > 80%) (Cubadda et al., 1992).
 Different kinds of wheat with a similar protein content can be classified according to the GI value.
 In other words, the GI is related to the protein network strength.